Year-End Tax Planning Strategies for Individuals

 General tax planning strategies for individuals include accelerating or deferring income and deductions, as well as careful consideration of timing-related tax planning strategies concerning investments, charitable gifts, and retirement planning.
 For example, taxpayers might consider using one or more of the following strategies:

 Charitable deductions.
 Bunching charitable deductions (scroll down to read more about charitable deductions) every other year is also a good strategy if it enables the taxpayer to get over the higher standard deduction threshold under the Tax Cuts and Jobs Act of 2017 (TCJA).
-Under the CARES Act of 2020, this year (2021) eligible individuals may take an above-the-line deduction of up to $600 in cash for charitable contributions made to qualified charitable organizations.
+Under the CARES Act of 2020, eligible individuals were able to take an above-the-line deduction of up to $600 in cash for charitable contributions made to qualified charitable organizations.
 Cash contributions are those that are paid with cash, check, electronic fund transfer, or payroll deduction.
-Taxpayers can claim the deduction even if they do not itemize on their 2021 taxes.
+This year, taxpayers can only claim the deduction if they itemize on their 2022 taxes.

 Withholding.
 If you know you have a set amount of income coming in this year that is not covered by withholding taxes, there is still time to increase your withholding before year-end and avoid or reduce any estimated tax penalty that might otherwise be due.

 Strategies that are commonly used to help taxpayers minimize their tax liability include accelerating or deferring income and deductions.
 Which strategy you use depends on your current tax situation.

 Most taxpayers anticipate increased earnings from year to year, whether it’s from a job or investments, so this strategy works well.
 On the flip side, however, if you anticipate a lower income next year or know you will have significant medical bills, you might want to consider deferring income and expenses to the following year.